willy-electrix/virtualman400-fixes/README.md

 ## Update settings (fix #4)

 Same as fix 3, these are also in flux.
+Run fix 4 again for the latest:

+`~/fixes/04-update-settings.sh`

 See the changes at https://github.com/willy-electrix/virtualman400-settings.